Display-Lab/precision-feedback-pipeline/README.md

 2. send a POST request  to the ip address ```https://pfpapi.herokuapp.com/createprecisionfeedback/``` with the details present in input_message.json using the postman app.
+3. If you are running the pipeline in heroku have the debug="no" in input

 To test the pipeline locally: